28/02/2019

 The Picture shows the Richard Wyckoff chart of the year 1931.
 There is a bar chart of day volumes in the bottom of it.

-And horizontal volumes were started to be used much later.
+Horizontal volumes started to be used much later in trading.

 History of introduction of horizontal volumes